 Our friend Steve Worthington, eminent storyboard artist and sculptor, has written and illustrated a tale for Tweed Day, which is today, the Third of April, 2013.

 Click upon the miniature picture to see Steve Worthington’s scintillating Tweed Day tale, an action-story that includes cartoon-images of me and my husband, and highlights the desirability of tweed cloth*….

 Why is the anchorwoman wearing a sleeveless summer dress in cold NYC on December 6th?
 Are biceps something that female talking heads suddenly find a crying need to bare, even in freezing temperatures?
-Are they using too much energy to keep tropically warm indoors?
-Is it seasonally-appropriate to wear bare-toed shoes on wintry days, as the woman in red is doing, or sandals (the first lady wore sandals at a Kennedy Center gala last weekend) in December?
+Are they using too much energy, in an effort to keep tropically warm indoors?
+Is it seasonally appropriate to wear bare-toed shoes on wintry days, as the woman in red is doing, or sandals (the first lady wore sandals at a Kennedy Center gala last weekend) in December?
 I don’t think so.
 These women are on a national television show, displaying their irresponsible, energy-inefficient lifestyles before the public, as if to say that a size XXX carbon-footprint is desirable.
-The rest of us are wearing wool and tweed. living in homes without heat most of the time
+The rest of us are wearing wool and tweed, living in homes without heat most of the time.

 M-J de Mesterton wears a diaphanous black silk blouse with abalone buttons, a Burgundy and black changeant taffeta skirt, and elegant, sensible shoes by Clarks–a perfectly respectable ensemble for a July evening.
 My husband once sat next to Princess Grace of Monaco at dinner, who was wearing this sort of blouse.
 It is strictly for evening-wear.